ljhust/xoul/readme.md

 ### training

 - Take more than 300K threads of data to train, not all of the data.
-The whole dataset is much more bigger.
+The whole dataset is much more bigger
+- For the time reasone, training process stops at 4501.
+The lora model is checkpoint_4501.pth and been download
-- using accelerate to distributed training by 8*A100
+- Using accelerate, bitsandbytes and peft to distributed training in 8*A100 enviroment
 - Leveraging wandb to track the training process
 - config.yaml to make it configrurable

 ### deployment

+- OpanAI like client
 - Using Ray to manage the cluster that make it scalable
 - Ray provide dashboard to check the cluster's situation
 - Using vLLM to inference the model